centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 > If the URL doesn't work, you can manually find this package in the folder.

-Install the Centreon Business repository, you can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).
+Install the Centreon Business repository.
+You can find this on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 Then install Centreon MAP server using the following command: